Chapter 1 Introduction

 • Environment: it lists the objects that are available to you (e.g., dataframes)

-• Lower right window: has a number of helpful tabs.
+• The lower right window has a number of helpful tab:

 • Files: Displays the file structure in your computer’s environment.
 Make it a practice to (a) organize your work in small folders and (b) navigating to that small folder that is holding your project when you are working on it.